 It is helpful here to offer additional observations on how Michigan's PIP benefits likely contributed to the high severity of its PIP claims.
-With no limit on the amount of the medical benefits that could be claimed and the lack of cost controls, there were strong incentives for medical providers to prescribe or offer more services than necessary for injured people.
+With no effective limit on the amount of the medical benefits that could be claimed and the lack of cost controls, there were strong incentives for medical providers to prescribe or offer more services than necessary for injured people.
 With no out-of-pocket payments required of injured persons, they had no financial incentive to decline unnecessary services.
-Additionally, a person's family members could be paid substantial amounts for providing home attendant care.
-Hence, all these aspects of Michigan's system for PIP benefits created significant moral hazard.
-This most likely resulted in significant "hard fraud" and "soft fraud" and abuse where injuries are either exaggerated or excessive services provided.
-In Section V, we take a closer look at why and how the system for PIP benefits in Michigan caused the costs of this coverage to become so high.
+Additionally, a person's family members could be paid substantial amounts for providing home attendant care.37 Hence, all these aspects of Michigan's system for PIP benefits created significant moral hazard.
+This most likely resulted in significant "hard fraud" and "soft fraud" and abuse where injuries are either exaggerated or excessive services provided.38 In Section V, we take a closer look at why and how the structure of PIP benefits in Michigan caused the costs of this coverage to become so high.

 The more current Fast Track data allow us to see whether there are indications that the reform legislation has had any initial effects on the severity of PIP claims.
-Figure III.6 compares PIP severity in Michigan to that in other no-fault states for the years 2012-2022.
-For Michigan, we see a decline in paid claim severity from \$65,061 in 2020 to \$47,468 in
+Figure III.6 compares PIP severity in Michigan to that in other no-fault states for the years 2012-2023.
+For Michigan, we see a decline in paid claim severity from \$65,061 in 2020 to \$47,953 in 2022 - a 26.9% decrease.
+We see that the decline in PIP severity in Michigan was particularly significant from 2021 to 2022.
+This suggests that, as the reforms took full effect, insurers' payments on PIP claims dropped considerably.
+However, we also see that

-30 As explained in Section VI, home attendant care refers to care that might otherwise be provided by a nurse or home health aide, including assistance with daily living activities.
+37 As explained in Section VI, family home attendant care refers to care that might otherwise be provided by a nurse or home health aide, including assistance with daily living activities.
 Under the old law, there was no limit on the number of hours that insurers would be required to reimburse.
 Under the new law, an insurer is required to pay for no more than 56 hours per week.
-Further, under the old law, family members could demand very high hourly rates for the services they provided.
+Further, under the old law, family members could demand high hourly rates for the services they provided.